Fort Madison, Iowa

 With the assistance of Metzger Johnson Architects, a division of Klinger and Associates, the depot rehabilitation project was divided into four phases: first, raise the buildings and attach them to the new foundations; second, raise, grade, and pave the adjacent parking lot; third, construct a concrete platform with tactile edging and a canopy; and fourth, renovate the buildings’ interiors to accommodate Amtrak and museum functions.

 A groundbreaking ceremony attended by Mayor Steve Ireland, State Senator Gene Fraise, State Representative Jerry Kearns, and other local and regional officials took place in February 2011.
 Phase I was completed that spring, and thanks to a webcam, people around the world were able to follow the progress online.
-Phases II, III and IV are scheduled for completion during 2012.
+Phases II and IV were completed in 2012, but the platform has yet to be built.

 The total cost for the project is estimated at $3.2 million, and the city obtained funds from a diverse array of grant programs.
 Over three years, Fort Madison won $1,457,773 through the Federal Highway Administration’s (FHWA) Transportation Enhancements program; the city provided a $753,227 local match.
 These funds were granted to support the elevation and renovation of the buildings.
 Other federal sources included $22,800 from the FHWA’s Scenic Byways program, with the intention that the restored depot will provide tourist information for people traveling the Great River Road.
 Fort Madison was also designated a Preserve America Community, which made it eligible for a $20,000 grant from the U.S. Department of the Interior to support planning and promotional efforts related to community heritage.